sanying123/documentation/using-the-api/reference.md

        },
 ```

+where:

-* `applicationId`: A unique identification string per application within your organization
+* `applicationId`: Unique identification string for each application within your organization.
 * `vulnerability`:
-	* 	`firstDetected`: A unix timestamp for the date and time when our analysis first detected this vulnerability.
+	* `firstDetected`: UNIX timestamp of the date and time when ShiftLeft first detected this vulnerability.
-	*  `vulnerabilityId`: A unique id for this particular vulnerability, it is unique accross all organizations.
+	* `vulnerabilityId`: Unique ID of this particular vulnerability accross all organizations.
-	*  `category`: OWASP category of the vulnerability
+	* `category`: OWASP vulnerability category.
-	*  `title`: a friendly title for this vulnerability
+	* `title`: Vulnerability title.
-	*  `description`: a more complete description of this vulnerability.
+	* `description`: Vulnerability description.
-	*  `score`: a float score from 1-9 representing the OWASP severity of this vulnerability
+	* `score`: Vulnerability float score from 1-9 representing the OWASP severity.
-	*  `severity`: one of `LOW_IMPACT`, `MEDIUM_IMPACT`, `HIGH_IMPACT` which are the levels ShiftLeft assigns according to score.
+	* `severity`: Either `LOW_IMPACT`, `MEDIUM_IMPACT`, `HIGH_IMPACT` indicating the score level assigned by ShiftLeft.
-	*  `securityEvents`: count of security relevant events for the vulnerable endpoint
+	*  `securityEvents`: Count of security relevant events for the vulnerable endpoint.
-	*  `blockedEvents`: count of security relevant events that were blocked
+	*  `blockedEvents`: Count of security relevant events that were blocked.
-	*  `calls`: total calls on the vulnerable endpoint.
-This represents regular traffic as well as any detected attacks
+	*  `calls`: Total calls on the vulnerable endpoint.
+Represents regular traffic as well as any detected attacks.
-	*  `locationURL`: where the affected endpoint is published.
+	*  `locationURL`: Published location of the affected endpoint.
-	*  `locationMethod`: starting method of the vulnerable code path
+	*  `locationMethod`: Starting method of the vulnerable code path.
-	*  `status`: UI configurable status of the vulnerability (Assignees, fixed or ignore state, etc)
+	*  `status`: UI configurable status of the vulnerability (ie. assignees, fixed or ignore state, etc.)
-	*  `assignedTo`: Person (email) assigned to fix or triage this vulnerability
+	*  `assignedTo`: Email address of individual assigned to fix or triage this vulnerability.

-A vulnerability is found on an Application through analysis and can be in various versions of the same Application, our API will allow you to slice the applications of your organization in various dimansions to obtain the data you need:

-### Pagination
+## Pagination

-Our endpoints are always paginated, given the amount of results possibles for any query we offer our results in pages of 50 at a time with pagination information along each response, additionally we clasify results in 3 groups according to severity:
+The ShiftLeft Vulnerability API endpoints are always paginated, with query results possibles shown in pages of 50 results.
+These results are displayed in there categories according to severity.
+Pagination information is provided with each response

 ```json
 {